 • the person to whom the information will be disclosed has a genuine and legitimate interest in the information (including a Minister), and

-• the Secretary or Centrelink is satisfied that the disclosure is for the purpose of PPL Rules
+• the Secretary or Centrelink is satisfied that the disclosure is covered under Part 9, Division 2, Subdivision B of the PPL Rules, including:

 • section 56 (preventing or lessening a threat to life, health or welfare)